 So I removed the cushions and floor seats I was using, and now I am working out regularly, changing positions frequently, and taking breaks about every hour or so instead of sitting for 4+ hours straight.
 The pain has subsided after just a few weeks of these changes, and now I can enjoy my floor desk without pain or worry.

-I am trying out a new cushion, which you can see in the photo, but it only just arrived today, so I haven’t had enough time to decide if it works or not.
-I will be using it occasionally with certain positions instead of the yoga blocks suggested by Upright Health.
-(I’ll update this when I make a decision on it.) *Update* I ended up keeping the Brentwood Home Crystal Cove Meditation Cushion because it’s so comfortable to sit on in multiple different positions.
+The Brentwood Home Crystal Cove Meditation Cushion I use is comfortable to sit on in multiple different positions.
 It also keeps me at a better height for typing on the desk.
 I recommend it, though it does seem to be stressed at the seams a bit since the material is stretchy and I use it so much.
+Unfortunately, this cushion is now discontinued, but hopefully you can find something that works for you!

 Over almost 18 months, this haphazard area evolved into a creative space that welcomes and beckons me to answer the call and write.
 Though I chose this space because it was what made the most sense in our home, I found that the natural light is just as important for my creativity as being on the floor.